Support our Temple family with your calendar-year 2023 Annual Financial Commitment.

-- To make your 2019 Annual Financial Commitment online, click here
+- To make your 2023 Annual Financial Commitment:

 Why am I required to make an Annual Commitment in order to belong to the Temple?

-Membership at a religious institution should not be evaluated with the same criteria as membership at a health club is about supporting our warm and embracing environment, which provides engaging spiritual and meaningful life-cycle experiences for a diverse population.
-Our Annual Financial Commitments (dues) are a significant source of revenue to pay the salaries to attract and retain high caliber clergy and staff, cover our day-to-date operating expenses, care for our facilities, and underwrite many of our programs.
+Membership at a religious institution should not be evaluated with the same criteria as membership at a health club; it is about supporting our warm and embracing environment, which provides engaging spiritual and meaningful life-cycle experiences for a diverse population.
+While Endowment allocations, tuition, and other fees provide a substantial portion of our income, we are still dependent on our Annual Financial Commitments / Dues as a significant source of revenue (70%) to pay the salaries to attract and retain high-caliber clergy and staff, cover our day-to-day operating expenses, care for our facilities, and underwrite many of our programs.